What to know about the international flotilla seeking to break Israel’s blockade of Gaza - WTOP News

 The boats’ journey

-The core vessels set sail from Spain on Sept.
-1, heading east across the Mediterranean, and have been joined by boats from other countries along the way.
+The core vessels set sail from Barcelona, Spain, on Sept.
+1, heading east across the Mediterranean Sea, and have been joined by boats from other countries along the way.

-The flotilla includes larger vessels that are providing support and provisions for smaller boats.
+The flotilla includes a few motherships that provide support and provisions for the smaller sailboats.

-Participants include high-profile activists such as Swedish climate activist Greta Thunberg and former Barcelona Mayor Ada Colau, as well as members of Italy’s parliament and the European parliament.
+Among the participants are Swedish climate activist Greta Thunberg, former Barcelona Mayor Ada Colau, Mandla Mandela, the grandson of Nelson Mandela, and European lawmakers.
 Organizers say delegates from 46 countries had committed to participating, with activists including military veterans, doctors, clergy and lawyers.

-The bulk of the flotilla was sailing south of the Greek island of Crete on Thursday, heading eastwards.
-Organizers said they expected to reach the Gaza area within a week.
+The bulk of the flotilla was sailing in international waters north of Egypt on Wednesday morning, and had crossed into the so-called “danger zone” where Israeli authorities have stopped previous flotillas.

+If undisturbed — though that was unlikely — the organizers said they would reach Gaza shores on Thursday morning.

 Drone attacks

-Organizers have reported at least three separate instances of participating boats being targeted by drones: twice in Tunisia on Sept.
-8 and 9, and once while sailing south of Greece in the early hours of Wednesday.
+Organizers say the participating boats were targeted three times by drones: twice in Tunisia, on Sept.
+8 and 9, and once while sailing south of Greece last week.

-In the latest attack, the flotilla said it was targeted during the night by “unidentified drones and communications jamming.”
+In that last attack, the flotilla said it was targeted during the night by “unidentified drones and communications jamming.”
 Activists said “at least 13 explosions” were heard on and around several flotilla boats, while drones or aircraft dropped “unidentified objects” on at least 10 boats.

-No casualties were reported but there was damage to the vessels and “widespread obstruction in communications,” it added.
+No casualties were reported, but there was damage to the vessels and “widespread obstruction in communications,” it added.
+Thunberg said attacks would not deter them.

-Thunberg said Thursday she expects the attacks to intensify in the coming days, adding in an online post: “But we continue undeterred.
-And the closer we are to Gaza, the bigger grows the risk of escalation towards us.”

 Israel vows to block the boats